sphinx-doc/sphinx/Doc-26/library/ossaudiodev.rst

 Audio device objects also support several read-only attributes:

-.. attribute:: audio device.closed
+.. attribute:: oss_audio_device.closed

    Boolean indicating whether the device has been closed.

-.. attribute:: audio device.name
+.. attribute:: oss_audio_device.name

    String containing the name of the device file.

-.. attribute:: audio device.mode
+.. attribute:: oss_audio_device.mode

    The I/O mode for the file, either ``"r"``, ``"rw"``, or ``"w"``.